Low Mood and Depression

 Huge and major life events such as losing a home, trauma, or being caught up in war can be major factors.
 Global issues that generate helplessness may also feature.

-However, there may not be an identifiable 'source' associated with depression, which is also an illness in itself.
+However, there may not be an identifiable 'source' associated with depression, bearing in mind that clinical depression is an illness in itself.

 Thinking And Behaviour

-As mentioned earlier, it can be hard or impossible to think optimistically when feeling depressed.
-Thoughts, such as I can manage another hour, another day; I will get through this, I know it will pass'; and behaviour, such as bringing focus to your senses, such as smell, feel, hear and touch may be all that is possible in the moment.
+It can be hard or impossible to think optimistically when feeling depressed.
+Thoughts, such as I can manage another hour, another day; I will get through this, I know it will pass'; and behaviour, such as bringing focus to your senses, such as smell, feel, hear and touch could be good tools to help you cope.
+This may be too much as well, and if you feel suicidal, please contact the emergency NHS helpline on 111 (UK).
+The Samaritans are available 24/7: Research proves that 'getting it out' can be a helpful release.

-When the depression is not present, understanding and working on your thinking and behaviour patterns using Cognitive Behavioural Therapy is one way you can help yourself.
+Self perception may be a factor that triggers or generates depression.
+For example, believing you are not good enough, or are boring to others, may be keeping you socially isolated or preventing you from working on goals or objectives.
+So, when the depression is not debilitating you, understanding and working on your thinking and behaviour patterns is one way you can help yourself.
 You might choose to seek out a therapist, and there are also some excellent self help tools available (see the links below).

 Making Small, Incremental Changes